 While searching for the child, a bystander told police she noticed the unattended child in the car witnessing the overdoses and told police she decided it would be best for the child's wellbeing to remove her from witnessing this horrible situation any further.
 She removed the child from the car and moved her to safety inside the store while her son called 911.

-When police responded to the hospital the couple told them they had been using drugs earlier that day.
+When police responded to the hospital the couple, identified as Michael Tanner and Samanthia Thompson, told them they had been using drugs earlier that day.

 Tanner told police he had been clean from using heroin for two months but snorted a small amount that day in the car while the child was in the back seat.
 He said he did not remember anything about the incident.